Nikita-bite/ballot/README.md

 # Ballot

-This is a web3 project which is on this link [link](https://ballot-web3.herokuapp.com/).
+This is a web3 project which is on this [link](https://ballot-web3.herokuapp.com/).